 A resident representative serves on the PAFP Board of Directors and residents serve on committees.
 Resident Delegate & Alternate Delegate work with the Board Rep and Assembly Chair to represent Pa at the National Congress of Resident Delegates at AAFPNC.
 The PAFP supports residents' participation in leadership positions by reimbursing travel expenses for business meetings.

-If you'd like to run for a position, simply join in for the Assembly call (each April) and volunteer your interest.
-We'll take nominations, then allow each candidate a few minutes to tell the Assembly about themselves - any experience or interests relevant to the position, why you're interested and what you hope to accomplish.
+If you'd like to run for a position, simply join in for the Assembly call and volunteer your interest.
+We'll take nominations, then allow each candidate a few minutes (3 minutes max) to tell the Assembly about themselves - any experience or interests relevant to the position, why you're interested and what you hope to accomplish.
 The residents assembled then vote on the candidates to fill each position.
 You can read descriptions of the committees here.

 Resident Representative to the Board of Directors